hjohns12/youtube_analysis/munge-and-analyze.md

 Are videos related to the mainstream media published closer to the end of the period of interest?
 Do they surround the 2016 presidential election?

 To answer this question, I append the working dataset with a number of useful variables for future use.
-Most helpful of all is a binary indicator of whether or not each individual video is related to the mainstream media or not.
-Upon doing so, I re-create the graph above but with each video classified as pink or blue.
+One new variable is a binary indicator of whether or not each individual video is related to the mainstream media.
+Below, I re-create the graph above but with each video classified as pink or blue.
 Pink indicates that a video is related to the mainstream media based on keyterms in its description, title, or tags.
 Blue indicates that a video is unrelated to the mainstream media based on the same criteria.

 ``` r
 cat_full_dat <- full_dat %>%